 This card also carries auto rental collision damage waiver, lost luggage, trip cancellation and extended warranty coverages.
 Those can come in handy.

 For more details on the Chase Sapphire Reserve, you can read Team Clark’s full review of the card here.

 The Chase Sapphire Preferred card offers several of the same key perks that the Sapphire Reserve carries but at a fraction of the annual fee.

 So if you’re into traveling but maybe don’t do it at the volume that would justify a $550 annual fee, you may find that this card offers the right balance of rewards and costs with its $95 annual fee.

 This card carries a great welcome bonus.
-The current offer is 100,000 Chase Ultimate Rewards points if you spend $4,000 within the first three months of card membership.
-This could be redeemed for as much as $1,250 worth of travel if you make your purchase through Chase’s rewards program.
+The current offer is 60,000 Chase Ultimate Rewards points if you spend $4,000 within the first three months of card membership.
+This could be redeemed for as much as $750 worth of travel when redeemed through Chase Ultimate Rewards®.